TritonDataCenter/manta-mola/docs/rebalancing-objects.md

 when we ran into a situation where all objects were being put on two different mako nodes, but within the same datacenter.

-# Implementation Details

-## Input

-1. Manta tables from moray shard dumps.
-Currently located at

-    /poseidon/stor/manatee_backups/[shard]/[date]/manta-[date].gz

-2. Current set of mako nodes.
-The kick_off_rebalance app will automatically pull this list from the `manta_storage` table in moray.
-You can optionally give a set of manta_storage_ids that will be ignored so that any rebalanced objects won't land on those hosts.

-## Phase 1: Marlin job

-The marlin jobs sifts through the live objects and finds objects that need to be rebalanced.
-For example, it will find objects where all copies are located in the same datacenter.
-It will then randomly choose one shark to place a new copy of the object and emit a record with the object information, the new shark and the old shark.
-These messages will be recorded in a file specific to the new shark and uploaded to Manta under:

-    /poseidon/stor/manta_rebalance/do/[manta_storage_id]/[file]

-## Phase 2: Rebalancing

-On each mako node, an operator runs an application by hand that will process all files located in the mako-specific manta directory.
-For each object it will:

-1. Fetch all moray records for the object and verify it hasn't been updated since the job ran.
-2. Pull down the object from the old mako node.
-3. Verify the checksum of the new file matches what's in Moray.
-4. Move the new file into the correct location on the new mako node.
-5. Update all moray records, replacing the old shark with the new shark.
-6. Move the remote file to the daily tombstone directory.

 # Performing a rebalance

 ## Running the Marlin Job